bishalsaraniah/first-order-model-demo/README.md

 ### Pre-trained checkpoint
-Checkpoints can be found under following link: [google-drive](link).
+Checkpoints can be found under following link: [pre-trained checkpoints](link).

 ### Animation Demo
 To run a demo, download checkpoint and run the following command: